 Generous offers from donors ensure the continuing development of the National Museum's collections.
 The Museum is always interested in discussing any potential donations.

-All offers are considered in the context of the Museum's Collection Development Plan, existing collection holdings, conservation requirements and storage constraints.
+All offers are considered in the context of the Museum's Collections development policy, existing collection holdings, conservation requirements and storage constraints.
 This means that only the very best material is accepted into the National Historical Collection.

 What to include